tamtemtomm/Wangsaff-SIBI/README.md

 # Wangsaff-SIBI
 Wangsaff SIBI is a sign language video translator experiment.
-This repo initially started as a fun project to fill my holiday. <br>
+This repo initially started as a fun project to fill my holiday.
 Currently we are working Indonesian Based Sign Languange (SIBI).
 This project is on development stage.

 ## How to Use ?